Benj3037/bds_m7_second-semester-project/README.md

 This project aims to build a prediction system that forecasts the electricity prices in Denmark (area DK1) based on weather conditions, previous prices, and the Danish calendar.

 ## Structure:
-There are five notebooks in the folder "*notebooks*":
+There are five notebooks in the folder "*pipeline*":

 1. **Feature Backfill**: Historical data is loaded and we engineer and create feature groups in Hopswork.
 Exploratory Data Analysis is performed aimed at understanding the characteristics and underlying patterns within the data.
 2. **Feature Pipeline**: New data are parsed and inserted into the feature groups.